コンテンツにスキップ

 “銭湯”の盛り上げ役から、地域の盛り上げ役へ 鶴見「清水湯」髙橋政臣さん

---What made you decide to take over the public bath?
+--What made you decide to take over the public bathhouse?

-After the third anniversary of my grandmother's death, my father called me and told me that he was thinking about quitting his job.
-When I was in elementary school, I wrote in my essay that I wanted to inherit a public bathhouse in the future, but I didn't really think about it as an adult.
-I was working at an IT company in Tokyo, and public baths had been commonplace up until then, so I thought it would be sad to see them disappear.
+After the third anniversary of my grandmother's death, my father called me and told me that he was thinking about quitting soon.
+When I was in elementary school, I wrote in my essays that I wanted to take over the bathhouse someday, but I didn't really think about it when I became an adult.
+I worked for an IT company in Tokyo, and public baths had always been a part of my life, so I thought it would be sad if they disappeared.

-I knew that the management situation was not very good, but I decided to get involved and then quit rather than quit without getting involved.
-For now, I want to get involved in the end and sort out my feelings.
+I knew that the business wasn't doing so well, but I thought I'd better get involved and then quit, rather than quit without being involved.
+I wanted to get involved one last time and sort out my feelings.

 --Wasn't it scary to quit your job and jump into the public bath industry?

-I was nervous, but no matter what you do, it's rare to feel completely at ease.
-I feel like I decided to go in the direction I wanted to go.
+I was worried, but no matter what you do, it's rare to feel completely at ease with something.
+So I decided to go in the direction I wanted to go.

 IMG_6705_th